-If you have a burglar alarm fitted to your property we recommend you take measures to avoid it becoming a problem.
+If you have a burglar alarm fitted to your property we recommend the following measures to avoid this becoming a problem:

 Should your alarm cause a noise nuisance by ringing for no apparent reason the council can serve a notice on you requiring you to stop causing the nuisance.
 If you fail to comply the council may have to gain entry to your property and disable the alarm in your absence.
 A charge will then be made to carry out this work and you may still be prosecuted and liable for a fine of up to £5,000 in the courts.